Herbal medicine has been successfully used for thousands of years. All cultures developed their own traditional herbal medicine.

 The herbal treatment for hayfever supports the natural immune response and retrains the body’s response to the allergens.
 Thus there is no rebound worsening if it is stopped.

 Caution: If you decide to try the herbal medicine after long term use of anti-histamines, expect your symptoms to worsen in the first week or 2, as the body starts to mount its normal healing response.
 So best to start on a day you aren’t working.
 It is okay to still use an antihistamine occasionally during the herbal therapy if the symptoms are unmanageable.
-But over a few weeks you can wean yourself off the drug.
+Always discuss this with the doctor who prescribed the medicine.

 Herbal medicine can be safely used for almost any health condition